-The London Interbank Offered Rate (LIBOR) plays a key role in the global currency economy and in major currency events in history.
-It makes sense considering the fact that it acts as the benchmark rate for a huge number of loans and derivative products.
-Although the rates are based on trading carried out in London, the implications are global in nature.
+The London Interbank Offered Rate (LIBOR) plays a key role in the global currency economy and major historical currency events.
+It makes sense because it is the benchmark rate for many loans and derivative products.
+Although the rates are based on trading carried out in London, the implications are global.

 The currencies for which Libor rates are calculated are:

-The periods rates are currently set for are:
+The period rates are currently set for are:

 - 1 week

 Changes in LIBOR rates also have a crucial effect at the retail level and towards business fx transactions which often involved derivatives.
 When commercial banks make loans, the interest rate charged to customers is based on numerous factors such as competitive pressures and individual credit-rating scores for prospective borrowers.

 In effect, banks will look to determine the number of margins that need to be applied to individual loans.
 The overall interest rate charged will be the LIBOR rate plus the margin that is applied.